-Deegan writes: “Their proposed plan has been meeting strong resistance from a coalition of environmentalists, homeowners, activists and others in the community since it was first announced in 2013.
+Deegan writes: “Their proposed plan for the carbon offsetting has been meeting strong resistance from a coalition of environmentalists, homeowners, activists and others in the community since it was first announced in 2013.
 ‘Any project that removes a wooded mountainside and replaces it with a lit up concrete monolith taller than the mountain itself does not belong at a gateway to the Santa Monica Mountains,’ said Paul Edelman, the Deputy Director of Natural Resources and Planning at the Santa Monica Mountains Conservancy, about the destruction that would come so that a huge parking structure could be built into the hillside.

 “It’s a first for the Valley: carving out part of the hillside to insert a concrete, multi-level parking structure.
 The possible precedent of hacking into the environment like this may concern residents from Sherman Oaks to Toluca Lake, and environmentalists everywhere.
 Their hillsides could be the next to be paved over.